thosgood/this-weeks-finds/markdown/1-50/week036.md

 4) "Topological Yang-Mills symmetry", by L. Baulieu and I. M. Singer, _Nucl.
 Phys.
 (Proc.
 Suppl.)_ **B5** (1988) 12--19.

-BF theory in 2 dimensions is also called "topological Yang-Mills theory", and it's discussed in various places, including
+$BF$ theory in 2 dimensions is also called "topological Yang-Mills theory", and it's discussed in various places, including

 5) "On quantum gauge theories in two dimensions", by Edward Witten, _Comm.
 Math.
 Phys._ **141** (1991) 153--209.